terrancehah/whole-ios/docs/readme.md

 # Whole

-**Whole** is an iOS application that displays bilingual (English and Chinese) quotes on your lock screen and standby mode, providing daily inspiration and motivation.
+**Whole** is an MVP (Minimum Viable Product) iOS application designed to deliver bilingual (English and Chinese) quotes to your lock screen and standby mode, providing daily inspiration and motivation.
+This project is intentionally scoped for rapid development—ideally to be completed within 1–2 weeks.
+The codebase and documentation emphasize clarity, maintainability, and a focus on core features for fast iteration and validation.

 ---